Idefix (rover): Operations

 The rover deployment from the main spacecraft will occur only after 18 months of Phobos observations: the moon is poorly studied, and the landing site will be selected during the mission; landing is expected in 2029.
 Both Idefix and MMX will land in one area of about 300 × 300 m.
 Idefix will land first, and will assist the MMX team scouting the area.
 The landing zone of the rover is about 100 m in diameter, while MMX has smaller landing zone of about 20 x 20 m.
-The rover will be deployed to the surface of Phobos from the main spacecraft from an altitude of 40 to 100 metres, similar to the MASCOT mini-rover deployment from Hayabusa2 to an asteroid.
+The rover will be deployed to the surface of Phobos from the main spacecraft from an altitude of 40 to 100 metres, similar to the MASCOT deployment from Hayabusa2 to an asteroid.
 Idefix can experience a "bouncing phase" during landing.
 The landing zones of the two spacecraft must be separated, so that the MMX landing won't interfere with the rover and won't damage its solar panels.

 After landing, the rover will execute the program to reorient itself using its wheels, and deploy its solar panels.
 Failure to do so will be a failure of the mission, as rover must generate enough power to warm its computer and instruments.

 Phobos's regolith and surface are poorly understood due to a lack of dedicated spacecraft mission, most observations of the moon were done by various Mars orbiters.

 The rover's objectives are to touch the surface of Phobos, to check the behaviour of the surface under mechanical actions and to relay this information to Earth.
 It must also demonstrate that it is possible to use wheeled locomotion on a body with such low gravity.